How Much Is A Gold Bar Worth?

 - Spot price of gold

 All three aspects of the value of a gold bar merit further consideration.
+We actually developed a calculator that helps you assess your gold bar's worth.

 Note that taking delivery of a gold bar will add extra costs to the amount you paid.
 Some gold dealers include free shipping and insurance, but that extra service will be reflected in a higher markup over the spot price of gold.
 The same goes for brand-name gold bars, which can bring up the price.
 To bring down costs, consider buying larger bars because these carry lower premiums per ounce.